The Keeper of the Bees (1935 film): Plot

 That night, while on a walk, Jamie runs into this woman, crying to herself.
 After imploring her to tell him what's wrong, she admits that she needs to become legally married to someone for some undisclosed reason.
 Realizing that he's falling in love with her, he agrees to marry her if only legally.
 Despite his best efforts, she refuses to tell him her name.
 The next day, they are married at the courthouse, where Jamie learns that the mystery woman's name is "Louise".
 The woman immediately leaves Jamie and he returns to his bees, disappointed.

 A series of rapid events quickly shakes his world: First, the old Beekeeper falls ill and dies, surprisingly leaving half of his possessions to Jamie and the other half to Little Scout, including the bees and their surrounding property.
 Little Scout admits to Jamie that she is actually a girl trying to blend in with the neighborhood boys, which leads him to encourage her to do what she wants as herself and not under a guise.
 Finally, Jamie receives a call telling him that his "wife" has just given birth and is ill.

 He rushes to the hospital and finds a woman he's never met in the hospital bed, apologizing for never explaining to him the situation before dying.
 He returns to the house with a baby and a renewed confusion about the situation.
 Soon, the young woman to whom he is married arrives and reveals to him the whole story: that she is actually Molly Campbell (the niece of Ms. Campbell) and Louise is her cousin, the one who died in the hospital giving birth.
 Molly needed a marriage certificate, which she obtained by marrying Jamie as Louise, in order to save her cousin from others shaming her for having a baby outside of marriage.
 She wanted to keep this news from her mother to save her from the grief.
 Ms. Campbell hears anyway, but decides to not reveal this, instead opting to simply "have faith."

-Differences from novel

-The film features significantly less religious themes than the novel does, often omitting any overt religious references from the film's plot and dialogue.
-For example, this excerpt from the novel: “Don’t be bitter, Margaret.
-We don’t know why, we never can know why things happen in this world exactly as they do; but this we know: We know that God is in His Heaven, that He is merciful to the extent of ordaining mercy; we know that if we disobey and take our own way and run contrary to His commandments, we are bitterly punished." is portrayed in the film by a scene of Jamie simply hugging Ms. Campbell and offering her his condolences rather than quoting or invoking any religious text to her.